Ugo/java-blockchain/README.md

 # java-blockchain
-A simple, fun and non production-ready blockchain developped in java because why not?
+A simple, fun and non production-ready blockchain developed in java because why not?